 MBDH Priority area: Data Science Education, Training, and Workforce Development

-We hold frequent conversations with industry and government representatives on workforce development needs, and engage directly with data-oriented education programs at universities across the Midwest, and in national venues.
-We work with partners on pilot projects to improve access to data tools & services; produce and host training events, and support participation at events hosted by others.
+We hold frequent conversations with industry and government representatives on workforce-development needs, and engage directly with data-oriented education programs at universities across the Midwest, and in national venues.
+We work with partners on pilot projects to improve access to data tools and services, produce and host training events, and support participation at events hosted by others.
 Our engagement amplifies current federal investments, and facilitates new collaborations and proposals.

 The Midwest Big Data Hub is engaged in regional and national data-related education activities, including event production or sponsorship, planning grants and community development, and policy development, including:

 - Organizing a monthly webinar series of student-led data science-oriented groups;

 - The Midwest Big Data Summer School, developed and run annually at Iowa State University;

 - Fostering data-science education and curriculum development at predominately undergraduate institutions, community colleges, tribal colleges, and HBCUs;